I am passionate about creating communities that work for everyone.

-I’m proud of being the co-founder of Piedmont Environmental Alliance, a non-profit that empowers students, builds community and protects the planet.
-Currently, I am serving on the Women’s Leadership Council of the United Way, a group that makes strategic investments in local education to increase the graduation rate.
-I have held many leadership roles at my church and currently serve as the chair of the Social Action Committee.
+I’m proud of being co-founder of Piedmont Environmental Alliance, a non-profit that empowers students and protects our natural resources.
+Currently, I serve on the Women’s Leadership Council of the United Way, a group that makes investments in local education to increase the graduation rate.
+I have held many leadership roles at my church and currently serve as chair of the Social Action Council.

-Through all of my roles in the community and professionally, I’ve come to believe that everyone should have the same opportunities that I’ve had – and my father had before me.
-These include the opportunity to achieve prosperity, attain an education without accruing crushing debt, pursue a vocation that challenges and inspires us, to be financially secure, and to feel safe in our homes and neighborhoods.
+Through all my roles, I’ve come to believe that everyone should have the same opportunities I’ve had – and my father had before me.
+We all deserve to earn an education without accumulating crushing debt, to pursue a vocation that challenges and inspires us, to be financially secure, and to feel safe in our homes and neighborhoods.